jkempf42/kube-volttron/cluster-config/README.md

 This creates a subdirectory in your home directory called `.kube` and copies the cluster configuration file into it.

-#### Removing the taints on the control node prohibiting application workload deployment.
+#### Removing the taints on the `central-node` prohibiting application workload deployment.

 As installed out of the box, `kubeadm` places taints on the control node disallowing deployment of application workloads.
-Since we want to deploy the Volttron Central pod `vcentral` there, we need to remove the taints:
+Since we want to deploy the Volttron Central pod `vcentral` on `control-node`, we need to remove the taints:

 	kubectl taint node <central node hostname> node-role.kubernetes.io/master-